-Chaim Bloom, the Rays former president, might now be calling the shots for the Boston Red Sox, but it doesn’t seem as if the Rays’ thinking on roster construction has changed — at least nothing noticeable.
+Chaim Bloom, the Rays former president, might now be calling the shots for the Boston Red Sox, but it doesn’t seem as if the Rays’ thinking on roster construction has changed.

 A lesson from all this might be that Rays’ fans can’t get too attached to players.
 When you’re an analytically driven team with a low payroll in search of super specific players, no one is safe.
 Who thought the Rays would trade Pham after the ALDS?